GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ---

-b Open the menu to the right of the logo and select Header
+bOpen the menu to the right of the logo and select header

 ![](images/2021-11-20-01-57-35.png)

 ---

-- Double click the logo to open settings
+- Double click on the logo to open settings
 - Go to the `Style` part of the settings window
-- Click `Remove style` in the lower right corner of the pull-down
+- Click `Detach style` near the bottom right of the dropdown
-  - Instead of applying the defined Style, you can specify it individually
+   - Instead of applying a defined Style, you can now specify it individually

 ![bg right w:500](images/2022-11-26-00-34-55.png)

 ---

-specify the style you want
+Specify your favorite style
-- I set the font color to the Primary color specified in the `Style variables`
+- I set the font color to the Primary color specified in `Style variables`
-- I like `Noto Serif Dogra` for the font, so I will specify it
+- I like the font `Noto Sans Mono`, so I will specify that.
-- If you change the font, the logo may be cut off, so please adjust the width accordingly
+- If you change the font, the logo may be cut off, so please adjust the width accordingly.

 ![bg right w:500](images/2022-11-26-00-38-28.png)

 ---
 ## Let's preview

-You've changed.
+Things have changed.

 ![w:800](images/2022-11-26-00-39-03.png)

 ---

+I don't think the logo on the login screen has changed.
+Since the styles are specified individually, you will need to change them individually.

+We won't change it here, but if you're interested, feel free to change it.

+---

-## Now let's add a new style
+## Next, let's add a new style

-The label is too big and I'm worried about it, so I'm going to create a style for the label.
+I'm worried that the label is too big, so I'm going to create a style for the label.

 ![w:800](images/2022-11-26-00-46-25.png)

 ---

-First, specify the style individually.
+First, specify the styles individually.

-- Open pet_detail and double click on `Image` text to open settings
+- Open pet_detail and double-click the `Image` text to open settings
-- Click `Remove style` at the bottom right of `Style` pull-down
+- Click `Detach style` at the bottom right of the `Style` pulldown

 ![bg right w:600](images/2021-11-20-02-16-53.png)